Blue house on desk

 Whether its your main home, second home or investment property.

-We can provide specialist advice on the following:
+Our Crowe UK team can provide specialist advice on the following:

 • structure your property investments to ensure you gain the highest return

-• decide whether the property should be personal or company owned
+• decide whether the property should be personal or company-owned

 • understand tax rules such as Stamp Duty Land Tax (SDLT) and Capital Gains Tax (CGT)